wvteijlingen/localeasy/README.md

 ## Sheet configuration

-> For Localeasy to access a Google Sheet, it needs read-only permissions.
+> If you're using Google Sheets, Localeasy needs to have read-only permissions.
 > The easiest way is to create a public read-only link using the Share dialog in the Google Sheet editor.

 ### Column layout